LaunchCode-Education-Archived/skills-front-end/assignments/ajaxson-5/README.md

 Next, it is time to add some validation to the page.
 We are going to create a contrived scenario here, just to make you practice your skillz.

 You know those "Prove you are not a robot" CAPTCHA widgets?
-Your  job is to create one of those, albiet a nontraditional one.
+Your  job is to create one of those, albeit a nontraditional one.
 Specifically,  the task is as follows:

 Add a second field to your form.
 It should look like this: